 In fall, winter, and spring, I do tons of soups (lentil/sweet-potato/greens stew is a favorite, or thick bean soups with lots of greens and root veggies) and constant stir-fries.
-For these I stir-fry or sauté five to eight different kinds of seasonal veggies with tofu, tempeh, seitan, lentils or beans, or occasionally a Gardein or Sweet Earth mock meat.
+For those I stir-fry or sauté five to eight different kinds of seasonal veggies with tofu, tempeh, seitan, lentils or beans, or occasionally a Gardein or Sweet Earth mock meat.
 I go for a different protein source every day or two.
 Often stir-fries are all veggies and protein; occasionally I might augment with a little quinoa, lentil pasta, spaghetti squash, shiritaki noodles, or polenta.

 I snack in the evening because I tend to work some in the evening—as a night owl chronotype, I am most creative and productive in the evening.
 I don’t eat anything heavy (or a meal) within three hours of bed, though.

-All of this is a lot of food, yet sometimes—because much of it is naturally low in calories (like veggie-based dinners and salad-based lunches)—it keeps my calories fairly low so that I have to work to stay between 1700-1900 at least (and lots more if I am, say, on a bike trip or an all-day hike!).
-It’s easy for my calories to fall between 1550-1700 (the low end of which I consider a low-calorie diet) if I don’t “fit in” all of the above foods.
+All of this is a lot of food, yet sometimes—because much of it is naturally low in calories (like veggie-based dinners and salad-based lunches)—it keeps my calories fairly low so that I have to work to stay between 1700-1900 at least (and I need even more if I am, say, on a bike trip or an all-day hike!).
+It’s easy for my calories to fall between 1550-1700 (the low end of that would be considered a low-calorie diet) if I don’t “fit in” all of the above foods.
 When people look at my daily intake, they are usually shocked at how much food I eat.

 Notably, this daily spread keeps my protein intake generally at an above-Dietary Reference Intake (DRI) 65-80g a day (without effort!), fats to 70-ish grams a day, and sugars—believe it or not—under 50 g.
-In summer when I eat more seasonal fruit, the sugar may climb to 60g on some days.
+In summer when I eat more seasonal fruit, the sugar may climb a bit.

 This also keeps me strong, awake, healthy, energized, sleeping soundly, and fueled for the hiking, biking, running, swimming, yoga, HIIT and other workouts I do each week, plus writing, teaching, volunteering, and traveling.
-It’s all delicious and I look forward to every tasty bite!
+It’s all delicious and I relish every tasty bite!